tdawes93/rate-a-room/README.md

 ### Future Features to Implement

 - In addition to the features not brought across from the backlog to this iteration and those not completed in this iteration some additional features/fixes were identified that could be implemented in the future.

+- Key features still in the backlog that could be allocated as Must Haves in the next iteration are as follows:
+    - The ability to like a review
+    - Improve the profile page including adding a picture.
+This could then be shown as part of the review in addition to the username.
+    - As part of improving the profile page the property and review lists could be linked to bring the user to the relevant item.
+There could also be an edit and delete button available so the user has a central location where they can perform admin tasks for their profile.
+    - The integratation of the map feature should be at the forefront of the next iteration.
+It could be a static map indicating the location of the property or it could be an interactive map highlighting all property locations stored on RatemyRoom
+    - An additional card could be added on the property detail page highlighting properties with similar details or locations.
+- Some less important user stories that could be integrated if the time allowed are:
+    -  Approve reviews/comments
+    - Direct messaging between users
+    - Followers and the ability to follow other users
+    - A recent activity section/ability to save a property of interest.

 ***